fooqri/fooqri.github.io/source/_posts/2016-01-27-ancs-example-on-blend-nano.markdown

 /usr/local/gcc_arm/gcc-arm-none-eabi-5_2-2015q4/
 ```

-you will also need the comiler version number, just run *arm-none-eabi-gcc  --version* and write down the resulting version number
+you will also need the compiler version number, just run the command below and write down the resulting version number

 ```
 /usr/local/gcc_arm/gcc-arm-none-eabi-5_2-2015q4/bin/arm-none-eabi-gcc  --version